 Debt Collectors May NOT:

 - Imitate legal or judicial forms of communication (e.g. court summons) to contact you.
 We recommend a Credit Law Specialist like VDL Attorneys if you need legal assistance.

-- Share any untrue or misleading information that may be harmful to you and/or your family
+- Share any untrue or misleading information that may harm you and/or your family.

-- Collect more money than what is owed to the creditor (with the exception of interest and other costs that are legally recoverable).
-If a debt collector is asking for more money than you think is right, ask them to break down the costs and explain exactly how they calculated the amount that they are attempting to collect from you.
+- Collect more money than what is owed to the creditor (except interest and other costs that are legally recoverable).
+If a debt collector is asking for more money than you think is right, ask them to break down the costs and explain exactly how they calculated the amount they are attempting to collect from you.

-- Contact, or threaten to contact, your employer to pressure you into paying debt (note that a debt collector may contact your employer in order to verify your employment status or income)
+- Contact, or threaten to contact, your employer to pressure you into paying debt (note that a debt collector may contact your employer to verify your employment status or income).

-- Contact or communicate with your employer, friends, family, acquaintances or neighbours, unless they stand surety for you or the debt collector is seeking to determine your address or phone number
+- Contact or communicate with your employer, friends, family, acquaintances or neighbours unless they stand surety for you or the debt collector seeks to determine your address or phone number.

-- Share or threaten to share information about a debt that you dispute, unless they also communicate the fact that you dispute said debt
+- Share or threaten to share information about a debt you dispute unless they also communicate that you dispute said debt.

-- Come to your residence in a car that is decorated in a way that clearly indicates that you are being visited by debt collectors
+- Come to your residence in a car that is decorated in a way that indicates that debt collectors are visiting you.

-Most debt collectors and debt collection agencies are very professional and reasonable, so you shouldn’t have too many problems in your dealings with them.
+Most debt collectors are very professional and reasonable, so you shouldn’t have too many problems with them.
 However, things can turn ugly, and it’s essential that you know and understand your legal rights.